The Belle in her Bedroom

 This is a mighty room”

 America’s favorite literary recluse, Emily Dickinson listed her occupation in the 1850 national census as “keeping house.”
-Dickinson—who allegedly watched her father’s funeral through her bedroom window and spoke to guests through doors—has been labelled as socially anxious, agoraphobic, even misanthropic.
+Dickinson—who allegedly watched her father’s funeral through her bedroom window and spoke to guests through doors—has been labeled as socially anxious, agoraphobic, even misanthropic.

 Dickinson wrote nearly all of her 1,800 poems in her second-floor bedroom in Amherst, Massachusetts.
 This bedroom served as Emily Dickinson’s refuge and writing space, a place where she found beauty in garden snakes and hope in chirping birds.
 Despite Dickinson’s relatively small sphere, she was able to encompass worlds, even universes, within her poetry.
 In her own words,